php-fig/fig-standards/proposed/http-message.md

      * a null value.
      *
      * @param string $name Case-insensitive header field name.
-     * @return string|null A string of header values concatenated
+     * @return string|null A string of values as provided for the given header
-     *    together using a comma.
-If the header does not appear in the message,
+     *    concatenated together using a comma.
+If the header does not appear in
-     *    this method MUST return a null value.
+     *    the message, this method MUST return a null value.
      */
     public function getHeaderLine($name);